BrennonLee/brennonlee.github.io/_posts/2020-09-07-tracking-utm-params.md

 ```
 Given that a UTM parameter is already in local storage, we first check to see
 if the given string value exists in our value array (since we only want to
 append new sources).
-If it doesn't, we simply push the string onto our Array
+If it doesn't, we simply push the string onto our array
 and then update our expiration time.